Many things in life pair well with liquor, but is this also true of survival situations? Surprisingly, it is with vodka!

 Beyond creating fantastic drinks, vodka has many other uses, especially in long-term SHTF situations.

-Vodka is one of those commodities that should be included in any decent survival kit for various reasons, including barter and economics, as well as health and therapeutic applications.
+Vodka is a commodity that should be included in any decent survival kit for various reasons, including barter, economics, and health and therapeutic applications.

 Vodka for Bartering

 When anything goes wrong, people will look for a way out.
-One of those goods for which there will always be a market and which people will always demand is alcohol.
+Alcohol is one of those goods for which there will always be a market and a demand.

-Breweries, distilleries, and vineyards will almost certainly stop production after a tragedy since producing good alcohol requires much time and labor.
+Breweries, distilleries, and vineyards will almost certainly stop producing alcohol after a tragedy, as producing good alcohol requires a lot of time and labor.
 As a result, even if paper money loses its value as a store of value, alcohol will continue to be extremely scarce and more expensive over time.

 Direct trading or creating medicines, flavorings, or fragrances with vodka is a smart move to trade with someone who could use them.